 We have limited experience in the sale, marketing and distribution of drug and device products.
 To achieve commercial success for DEXTENZA, ReSure Sealant, and any product candidate for which we obtain marketing approval, we will need to establish and maintain adequate sales, marketing and distribution capabilities, either ourselves or through collaborations or other arrangements with third parties.
-We have built our own highly targeted, key account sales force for DEXTENZA that focuses on ambulatory surgical centers responsible for the largest volumes of cataract surgery.
+We have built our own highly targeted, key account sales force for DEXTENZA that focuses on ambulatory surgical centers, or ASCs, responsible for the largest volumes of cataract surgery.

 If we decide to commercialize any of our products outside of the United States, we would expect to utilize a variety of collaboration, distribution and other marketing arrangements with one or more third parties to commercialize any product that receives marketing approval.
-We expect that our existing sales force will be able to effectively market and sell DEXTENZA for the treatment of ocular itching associated with allergic conjunctivitis, if our sNDA is approved.
+We believe that our existing sales force will be able to effectively market and sell DEXTENZA for the treatment of ocular itching associated with allergic conjunctivitis.
+In connection with our planned commercial launch of DEXTENZA for the treatment of ocular itching associated with allergic conjunctivitis in the first half of 2022, however, we will need to expand our sales efforts into ophthalmologists' offices.
+We believe that certain other of our product candidates, if they are successfully developed and obtain marketing approval, would also be primarily used in the office setting.
+We believe the office setting offers a unique set of potential challenges.
+If we are unsuccessful in adapting our marketing efforts to include the office setting, our ability to commercialize DEXTENZA to its fullest potential or any future product candidates used in the office setting would be adversely affected.